Puxio/musify-club-playlist-export/README.md

 Youtube use an Invidious public instance, change istance if it's not available.

+(Some Invidious instances doesn't accept CORS so use redirect)

 You need a Yotube capable player for Youtube playlist (ie. AIMP + Youtube plugin, PotPlayer)